irregularhound/neocities-website/README.md

 + Change "Spotify Playlist" to "Playlist" on Cóyotl's page
 + Add mobile breakpoint for Species information on Honey's page
 + Remove Journal page
++ Add gap between stories on mobile on the Desires of Her Heart landing page

 ## Changelog: